A look into the history, models, and availability of the Spanish handmade AYA shotguns.

 And before we go as deep into these handmade models of shotguns, we feel it only necessary to talk of price.
 The No. 4 boxlock comes in at around $5,000 and the the No. 2 sidelock at around $7,000.
 Although steep in price, by the standards of mass-produced shotguns they stand unquestionably as some of the most reasonably priced handmade European shotguns.
 These are legacy guns, shotguns that are passed from generation to generation as family heirlooms and time capsules of memories in the field.

-Some recent articles have pointed towards the idea of a new series called “The Classic” with an MSRP of $4,200 which will not be released—never officially announced to the public but still having made a public appearance, nevertheless.
+Some recent articles have pointed towards the idea of a new series called “The Classic” with an MSRP of $4,200 which will not be released till 2020—never officially announced to the public but still having made a public appearance, nevertheless.
 This model was to be based on the No. 4 boxlock design with certain parts moved to machine engineering (CNCed parts).
 AYA, however, opted to maintain their handmade niche.

 Although we could write volumes on the importance of gun fit we will leave that for another time and simply point out the opportunity to have these guns fitted to personal specifications.
 Every shotgun from AYA is essentially custom made.